 Master of Science in Arts Administration

-All courses 4 credits each unless otherwise indicated -- Effective Fall 2014 a total of 44 credits are required.
+All courses 4 credits each unless otherwise indicated -- A total of 44 credits are required.

 Group A: Required courses

 MET AR778 Legal Issues in Arts Administration *